Dubai Food City: About Food City

-Dubai Food City will be known as a free zone development and will be able to hold between 400 and 500 companies.
-It being such a large development will increase food security in the UAE which already imports 90 per cent of its food.
+Dubai Food City is known as a free zone development and is able to hold between 400 and 500 companies.
+It being such a large development is increasing food security in the UAE which already imports 90 per cent of its food.
 "It will make prices more competitive and will allow sufficient stock at any given time right on your doorstep, so there will never be a shortage," stated Qasim.